CONTEMPORARY ISSUES IN ECONOMICS - 2022/3

-However, the module's syllabus is reviewed and updated regularly (typically, on an annual basis) to cover the latest UK and world economic challenges.
+However, the module's syllabus is reviewed and updated regularly (typically, on an annual basis) to cover the latest UK and global economic issues.

 |Assessment type||Unit of assessment||Weighting|

 The assessment strategy is designed to provide students with the opportunity to demonstrate their ability to research and formulate arguments on current economic issues, and to demonstrate their understanding of how economic principles can be applied to real-world contexts.

 Thus, the summative assessment for this module consists of: